-B. Health Psychology: During this rotation, interns respond to health psychology consults from other inpatient and outpatient services, including cardiology, neurology, oncology, and the pain clinic, among others.
+- B. Health Psychology: During this rotation, interns respond to health psychology consults from other inpatient and outpatient services, including cardiology, neurology, oncology, and the pain clinic, among others.
 These consults usually request psychological evaluation, diagnosis, and treatment for referral problems including sleep disorders, chronic pain, poor adherence to prescribed medical regimens, functional neurological disorder, and anxiety disorders co-occurring with physical illnesses and injuries.
 Interns treat these problems with behavioral and health psychology interventions such as mindfulness, stress-management techniques, and cognitive behavioral strategies.
-Interns also will have opportunities for participating in interdisciplinary care meetings and structured group interventions for managing chronic illness and for sleep problems.
+Interns also will have opportunities to participate in interdisciplinary care meetings and structured group interventions for managing functional neurological disorder and for sleep problems.
 There may be additional opportunities for innovative, behavioral medicine interventions with outpatients at a number of the Medical Center's outpatient medical and surgical clinics, in close collaboration with clinic physicians of varied specialties.
-Supervision is provided by the hospital's licensed Health Psychologist.

-C. Mental Health Operational Outreach Division Clinic: During this rotation the intern works at the Mental Health Operational Outreach Division (MHOOD) at the Naval Station San Diego.
+Supervision is provided by the hospital's licensed Health Psychologist. - C. Mental Health Operational Outreach Division: During this operational rotation the intern works at the Mental Health Operational Outreach Division (MHOOD) at the Naval Station San Diego.
 The MHOOD Clinic primarily serves active duty Navy personnel and provides psychology-related consultation with those sailors' military commands.
 Psychological services typically include interview assessment and brief psychotherapy.
-Much of the focus of this rotation is learning to assess mental health fitness and suitability for military duties and consulting with patient's military commands regarding those assessments, both key components of the day-to-day work of military psychologists.
+Much of the focus of this rotation is learning to assess mental health fitness and suitability for military duties and consulting with patients' military commands regarding those assessments, both key components of the day-to-day work of military psychologists.
 A unique opportunity is the chance to work directly with Navy psychiatrists who are embedded with Navy Fleet Surgical Teams; this gives interns the opportunity to learn a great deal about mental health issues on board Navy ships and about consultation with seagoing Navy commands.
 This clinic represents quite well the type of outpatient clinic associated with a Navy Fleet port, in which a Navy psychologist is likely to work in a first post-internship assignment.
-The rotation emphasizes development of competence in mental health consultation with Navy Fleet commands.

-D. Marine Corps Mental Health: During this rotation the intern works at the Mental Health Clinic, Marine Corps Recruit Depot (MCRD) San Diego.
+The rotation emphasizes development of competence in mental health consultation with Navy Fleet commands and is supervised by a licensed psychologist. - D. Marine Corps Mental Health: During this operational rotation the intern works at the Mental Health Clinic, Marine Corps Recruit Depot (MCRD) San Diego.
 This clinic primarily serves active duty Marine Corps service members.
 This rotation involves brief assessments of Marine Corps recruits experiencing psychological difficulty in adjusting to Marine Corps boot camp.
 It also involves a significant amount of assessment and treatment of Marine Corps members on staff at MCRD who are struggling with Post Traumatic Stress Disorder and other psychological issues subsequent to (often multiple) combat deployments.
 The rotation emphasizes development of competence in mental health consultation with Marine Corps commands.
-A unique aspect of the rotation is the opportunity to consult with Marine Corps air squadron flight surgeons, offering rapid familiarization with mental health requirements for military personnel who are flight qualified.

 In both of these operational rotations, the intern will learn or refine skills for rapid evaluation of patients referred from a large number of sources with a wide variety of presenting problems.
 The intern may follow patients in brief interventions, refer patients to appropriate military or civilian resources, or recommend active duty patients for discharge from the military.
-Part of the challenge of these Operational Rotations is learning to handle a steady case load, utilize available resources, and communicate and consult effectively with Navy and Marine Corps units (the "organizational customer") without becoming overwhelmed by the clinical pace and competing demands on time.
+Part of the challenge of these operational rotations is learning to handle a steady case load, utilize available resources, and communicate and consult effectively with Navy and Marine Corps units (the "organizational customer") without becoming overwhelmed by the clinical pace and competing demands on time.
 Interns also will engage in outpatient psychotherapy groups, and will be involved in crisis intervention.
 Multidisciplinary teamwork is available and encouraged.
 Licensed military and civilian faculty psychologists practicing in the Operational Mental Health Clinics provide direct supervision of interns.